arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 This simple example completely shatters analogy with ratios and infinitesimals that works so nicely in one-dimensional case.

 There are some other problems with partial derivatives, but let's discuss the ratio first.
-There are some interesting ideas how one develop an intuition for negative sign.
+There are some interesting ideas how one develops an intuition for the negative sign.

 One of them is via differential forms: